Mutoy-choi/Tryondiffusion/README.md

 This file allows you to know if the model is working well or not using example data for ParallelUnet(From 128x128 to 256*256)

 ## Further upload
-* imply super resolution dataset and dataloader
+* update dataset using VITON-HD dataset